The Economy: An Optimistic Thought Experiment

 Malthusian type concerns have proven wrong time and time again because they encompass a static view of technology.
 Malthus originally predicted that the world would face famine because population was growing exponentially while food production was growing geometrically at a time where most of the population worked in Agriculture.
 200 years later we have less than 2% of workers in the US producing so much food we are facing obesity epidemics!
 In 1972, the Club of Rome’s publication of Limits to Growth predicted that economic growth could not continue indefinitely because of the limited availability of natural resources, particularly oil.
 We now have more known reserves for most resources than we did in 1972, despite 39 years of increasing consumption!

 There is a potential for a huge upside surprise due to explosive growth of unconventional oil and gas.
 The U.S. may actually very well become the first or second largest exporter of hydrocarbons to the world within the next 10 years.
 Some people understand this about gas; very few, at this point, realize it’s true about oil as well.
 Leonardo Maugeri — one of the world’s leading experts on oil who was #2 at Italian oil super major ENI for a number of years — is one of the few people who has actually built and studied a global, bottom up E&P database that includes unconventional oil developments.
-He just published a study that foreshadows this surprising development (Global Oil Production is Surging: Implications for Prices, Geopolitics and the Environment).
+He just published a study that foreshadows this surprising development.
 This trend may very well have a transformational effect on the U.S. economy in terms of a renaissance of American manufacturing!

 On top of that we will undergo an energy revolution during the 21st century.
 Solar is currently following a slow Moore’s law type improvement curve suggesting it will be price competitive within a decade even if you exclude subsidies and a carbon tax and would probably lead to electricity at a near 0 marginal cost in 30 to 50 years.
 Even barring a breakthrough in nuclear fusion, which is possible in the next 30 years especially from the private funded non-Tokamak projects, we would probably end up with energy that is “too cheap too meter”.
 When this happens, it’s hard to underestimate the applications it will unleash.
 Computing really took off once computer power was so cheap that people could “waste it” and create an unlimited variety of applications.